-Tableau is capable of analyzing of hundreds of millions of rows and give the required answer in seconds.
+Tableau is capable of analyzing hundreds of millions of rows and give the required answer in seconds.
 Speed is the greatest asset of a tableau.
-This feature is most useful while you taking a fast business decision.
+This feature of Tableau is most useful while you taking a fast business decision.

 b.
 Ease of use